Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene

+STM measurements that resolve zero-bias peaks without the atomic-scale structure predicted here could arise from trivial ABSs originating from disorder \cite{Liujie2012,Bargrets2012, Das2021} or inhomogeneities near the barrier ends \cite{Tewari2018, Frolov2019, Tewari2019} (see Refs.~\cite{Prada2020,Flensberg2021} for reviews).
+Conversely, and more definitively, observing localized zero modes at both junction ends that appear near $\phi = \pi$ \emph{and} exhibit Kekulé order would strongly support topological superconductivity arising from an IVC normal state.

 {\bf \emph{Discussion and Outlook.}}~We proposed a route to one-dimensional topological superconductivity where all required ingredients---SOC, Cooper pairing, and the ability to fabricate planar Josephson junctions---appear natively in a \emph{single} BLG/WSe$_2$ platform.
-Our proposal relies on two reasonable but so far untested assumptions: a gapped superconducting phase and a normal parent state with inter-valley coherence.
-The ultra-clean nature of superconductivity in BLG~\cite{Zhou2021_BLG, zhang2023}, with electronic mean-free path far exceeding the coherence length, presents an enormous virtue that potentially circumvents disorder effects that plague proximitized nanowires \cite{Liujie2012, Das2021} and Josephson junctions~\cite{Fornieri2019, Ren2019, Banerjee2022}.
-Weak disorder arising, e.g., from imperfections in the geometry of gates defining the Josephson junction, can even enhance the robustness of the topological phase by decreasing the Majorana localization length, as demonstrated in Ref.~\onlinecite{Ady2019}.
-Such enhancement arises when large-momentum electrons that propagate almost parallel to the junction are scattered by disorder, effectively enhancing the (internal) superconducting proximity effect within the junction.
-A more controllable route to the same goal could be to gate-define the junction in a zigzag geometry designed to enhance Andreev reflections~\cite{Laeven2020}.
+Our proposal relies on two reasonable but so far untested assumptions: a gapped superconducting phase and a normal parent state with intervalley coherence.
+The ultra-clean nature of superconductivity in BLG~\cite{Zhou2021_BLG, zhang2023}, with an electronic mean-free path far exceeding the coherence length, presents an enormous virtue that potentially circumvents disorder effects that plague proximitized nanowires \cite{Liujie2012,Bargrets2012, Das2021} and Josephson junctions~\cite{Fornieri2019, Ren2019, Banerjee2022}.
+Weak disorder arising, e.g., from imperfections in the geometry of gates defining the junction, can even enhance the robustness of the topological phase by decreasing the Majorana localization length~\cite{Ady2019}.
+A more controllable route to the same goal consists of gate-defining the junction in a zigzag geometry designed to enhance Andreev reflections~\cite{Laeven2020}.

-Our proposal also generalizes to more exotic order parameters (see SM Table I).
-First, IVC states can support spin-valley-orbit coupling [e.g., the $\lambda_1$ term in Eq.~\eqref{eq_IVC_triplet}], that can enhance the effective Rashba SOC near the Fermi energy---potentially allowing a robust topological phase to form even with weak ``bare'' Rashba SOC.
-Additionally, if either the normal or superconducting state spontaneously breaks time-reversal symmetry, topological superconductivity could arise without an applied magnetic field \cite{Thomson2022}.
-A spin-nematic IVC state described by a $\tau_x s_x$ order parameter, for example, generates an effective Zeeman field when projected to the low-energy subspace of Eq.~\eqref{eff_Ham}.
-Whether such IVC orders are energetically favorable remains an open problem, though we expect that various incarnations of inter-valley coherence can be detected experimentally using precisely the gated architecture from Fig.~\ref{fig:fig1}(a): STM scans in the barrier region could search for characteristic atomic-scale symmetry breaking that `leaks in' from the flanking dual-gated areas.